StewartNash/welding/README.md

 Leaking and explosion are binary categories whereas leak rate and explosive force, respectively, provide a quantitative measure of these.

-## Data Collection and Labeling
+## Data Generation, Collection and Labeling

+Ordinarily, one would have to gather and label data.
+This is the most time-consuming and expensive part of training a neural network, because it involves utilizing human labelers and human gatherers of data.

+In this case, we may use various methods to generate random data.
+(The approach described here may be different from the approach taken in the code, as the code is being constantly updated without concurrent updates to the documentation.)
+The first approach was to generate a linear functional dependence of the output (b) on the the input (x) using a matrix of coefficients (A) to get Ax-b.
+The line 'output = np.matmul(coefficients, input_row)' in the 'generate_rows' function performs this task.
+The coefficient matrix is randomly populated with a normal distribution in the 'generate_coefficients' function.
+In essence, the neural network will have to reproduce this coefficient matrix.

-## Data Pre-processing
+## Pre-processing

+Data preprocessing is, arguably, the most important step in machine learning.
+At least, it is one of the most important steps.

 ## Deep Learning

+The neural network is generated using Keras.
+Keras is an easy-to-use, high level deep learning API that allows one to easily construct neural networks.

 ## Optimization
-Different possible optimization techniques are highlighted in each chapter fo 'AI Application Programming' by M. Tim Jones: simulated annealing, particle swarm optimization, adaptive resonance theory, ant algorithm, and genetic algorithms
+Different possible optimization techniques are highlighted in each chapter of 'AI Application Programming' by M. Tim Jones: simulated annealing, particle swarm optimization, adaptive resonance theory, ant algorithm, and genetic algorithms

 1. History of AI
 2. Pathfinding Algorithms